rsksmart/rif-ui/README.md

 }
 ```

+### PageTemplate and Header components
+Those components were created to work together.
+As the Header has a fixed position, we leave the same top space on PageTemplate as the Header's height.

 ## Example folder
 If you want to try this library without creating a new project you can clone this repo and follow the next steps: